ognjenJ97/Project-Manager-TypeScripte-Exercise/README.md

 # ProjectManager - TypeScripte exercise app

-A TypeScript project management application that allows you to create and manage projects.
+This is a small TypeScripte application for exercise that allows you to create and manage projects.

 ## About